FortuneStreetModding/Gecko-Codes/README.md

 ST7P01 = Boom Street

 If you have a modified version of Fortune Street or Boom Street, you may need to rename the file to the modified Game ID.
 You can check the Game ID of your game in Dolphin by right clicking on the game and clicking Properties > Info.

+If you have any codes you'd like to add, let us know on [Discord](https://discord.gg/DE9Hn7T).